-On this Hong Kong flight when I woke up I spoke with the crew about sleeping and jet lag and asked them how they handled it.
-They mentioned that I had done the right thing, and that by sleeping at my “normal” time I’d adjust more easily to the Asian time zone.
-Maybe it was being told I had done the right thing, but I swear when I got to Asia, I felt like I did indeed adjust more easily to the local time.
+On this flight when I woke up I spoke with the crew about sleeping and jet lag and asked them how they handled it.
+They mentioned that I had done the right thing, and that by sleeping at my “normal” time I’d adjust more easily to the time zone.
+Maybe it was being told I had done the right thing, but I swear when I got to my destination, I felt like I did indeed adjust more easily to the local time.

 If you have trouble sleeping on planes here are some tips: